 Can I withdraw or remove my preprint from the platform?

-Modified on Fri, 19 Apr 2024 at 04:11 PM
+Modified on Fri, 19 Apr at 4:11 PM

 Once a preprint is posted, it cannot be removed from Research Square.
 Preprints posted on Research Square receive a DOI, making them a citable part of the scientific record.
 Additionally, a permanent digital presence is created by indexed services such as Google Scholar, ResearchGate, EuropePMC, and Crossref.